 There shall be a rotational system of 3 year terms of office for each member of the Board, so that at each AGM approximately one third of the Board who have served approximately 3 years since they were elected, must retire from office but shall be eligible for re-election, subject to rule 20.1.

-Transition to rotational system of elections
+*Transition to rotational system of elections

 For the purposes of the transition to this rotational system of elections, the election of Directors at the AGM in 2014 shall occur in accordance with the rules of the Association which were in force immediately prior to the adoption of this Constitution.